ZWerduex/wxord/README.md

 - Customizable character sets using the UI
 - Export and import sets of characters (yours or shared ones)
-- Export and import UI language files
 - Save generated words (like `Séodès` or `Talledra`, I like those words)
 - Export saved words to a file
-- A sort of "tutorial"
+- A sort of "tutorial" to learn how to use Wxord
 - Settings panel
+- Save last used language setting

 Actually, you can change the charset used by tweaking directly the JSON file in the `charsets` folder.
 More information about this in the [documentation](doc/doc.md).